f3d-app/f3d/doc/user/02-SUPPORTED_FORMATS.md

 | Smoothed Best Estimate of Trajectory      | `.sbet`                                        | No         | NONE              | NO                | `pdal`    | `SBET`                  |
 | Esri Scene Layer Package                  | `.slpk`                                        | No         | NONE              | NO                | `pdal`    | `SLPK`                  |

 Streaming support means that F3D can read from stdin when you specify the reader name.
-See [the examples](03-OPTIONS.md#piping).
+See the [piping examples](03-OPTIONS.md#piping).

 If a format supports streaming, F3D checks its header content before trying to open it.
 Use `--force-reader` to ignore the header content check.